AI-santosh-88/Gemini-API-Exploration-with-Python/README.md

 * Handling potential errors during image processing.
 ## Libraries:
 ### 1. os:
-For environment variables.
+For environment variables
 ### 2. google-generativeai:
-For interacting with the Gemini API.
+For interacting with the Gemini API
 ### 3. IPython.display:
-For displaying Markdown and images in notebooks.
+For displaying Markdown and images in notebooks
 ### 4. PIL (Pillow):
-For image processing.
+For image processing
 ### 5. requests/curl:
-For downloading images.
+For downloading images
 ### 6. textwrap:
-For formatting text.
+For formatting text
 ## Summary:
 This project provides a practical introduction to the Gemini API, showcasing its capabilities in text generation and image analysis.
 It demonstrates how to integrate the API into a Python environment and use it for various tasks.
 The project also emphasizes the importance of clear output formatting using Markdown and robust error handling.